Summer School in Systems Biology

 With this in mind, IRIC has established a new M.Sc. and Ph.D. program in Systems Biology.
 Integrated into the Université de Montréal’s Molecular Biology program, the curriculum builds on a tight integration between theory and practice.
 Students can choose from a wide variety of projects from the molecular genetics of cancer and stem cells to signaling pathways and the immune system, to proteomics and bioinformatics.

-Our graduate programs in Systems Biology aim to provide theoretical and practical training in the field of cancer research and to allow students to:
+Graduate programs in Molecular Biology, Systems Biology option, aim to provide theoretical and practical training focused on cancer research.

 © 2017 - IRIC | Université de Montréal